 The members of the Company had approved CFCL Employees Stock Option Scheme 2010 asamended and revised from time to time ("ESOS 2010") for grant of stock optionsexercisable into not more than 4162000 equity shares of face value of Rs.
 10/- each toeligible employees and Managing Director of the Company.
-Each option when exercised wouldbe converted into one fully paid up equity share of Rs.
+Each stock option when exercisedwould be converted into one fully paid up equity share of Rs.
 10/- of the Company.

 There has been no change in ESOS 2010 during the financial year 2018-19.
-ESOS 2010 isin compliance with Securities and Exchange Board of India (Share Based Employee Benefits)Regulations 2014 ("ESOP Regulations") the shareholders of theCompany had approved the revised CFCL Employees Stock Option Scheme 2010 ("ESOS2010") on September 15 2015 in compliance with the ESOP Regulations.

-ESOS 2010 is in compliance with ESOP Regulations and implemented through the Trust.
-TheTrustee of the Trust is holding 2253402 equity shares (0.54% of the paid up share capital of the Company for the purpose of ESOS 2010.
-The ownership of these shares cannot be attributed to any particular employee till he / sheexercises the stock options granted to him / her and the concerned shares are transferredto him / her.
+ESOS 2010 isin compliance with Securities and Exchange Board of India (Share Based Employee Benefits)Regulations 2014 ("ESOP Regulations") and implemented through CFCL EmployeesWelfare Trust ("Trust").
+For the purpose of ESOS 2010 the Trustee of the Trustwas holding 1335900 equity shares of the Company as on March 31 2019 (1696900 equityshares as on March 31 2018) being 0.32% of the paid up share capital of the Company.
+Theownership of these shares cannot be attributed to any particular employee till he / sheexercises the stock options granted to him / her and the concerned shares are transferredto him / her.
 Hence the concerned employees to whom the stock options were granted underESOS 2010 cannot exercise voting rights in respect of aforesaid shares held by the Trusteeof the Trust as such employees are not holders of such shares.
-The Trustee has notexercised the voting rights in respect of the aforesaid shares in the Annual GeneralMeeting of the Company held during the Financial Year 20 15-16.
+The Trustee has notexercised the voting rights in respect of the aforesaid shares during the financial year2018-19.

-The disclosures required to be made under ESOP Regulations read with SEBI circular no.CIR/CFD/Policy Cell/2/2015 dated June 16 2015 are given on the website of the Company atthe weblink http://www.chambalfertilisers.com/pdf/esop-2016.pdf.
+The disclosures required to be made under ESOP Regulations read with SEBI circular no.CIR/CFD/Policy Cell/2/2015 dated June 16 2015 are given on the website of the Company atthe weblink http://www.chambalfertilisers.com/pdf/esop-2019.pdf.
 The disclosures inrespect of ESOS 2010 are also given in the notes to the Financial Statements.